How to Answer "Why Are You Interested in This Position?"

 Or, you can also finish with a great question to ask the interviewer.
 Doing so will make the interview more conversational.
 It shows that you want to include the recruiter in your story.

-Those are six powerful tips to keep in mind when crafting your answer to the question, “Why are you interested in this position?”
+Those are six powerful tips to keep in mind when crafting your answering, “Why are you interested in this position?” interview question.
 Remember, you’d want to shed light on your professional, cultural, and personal compatibility with the said job.
 Here’s an online course to help you crack the secret formula in acing an interview, Recruiter Reveals: Job Interview Formula.

 Mistakes to avoid when answering the question

-Here are some common mistakes to avoid when answering the question, “Why are you interested in this position?”
+Here are some common mistakes to avoid when answering, “Why are you interested in this position?” interview question.

 Giving a general answer that’s applicable to all jobs and companies